+The following three skills are to be acquired as a foundation for English for general academic purposes

+Elementary foreign languages

+- Abilities and qualities acquired through taking compulsory courses - ·Basic grammatical knowledge and basic proficiency in speaking and conversation - Abilities and qualities acquired through courses in the second year or after - · Basic 4 skills (reading, writing, listening, and speaking) - Skills for multifaceted thinking, skills for cross-cultural understanding, and attitudes of respecting linguistic and cultural diversity - The ability to use the target foreign languages in academic research activities

+Japanese Language

+- Cultivate abilities and qualities through course work - ·Japanese language competence to conduct specialized research in Japanese - · Japanese language competence necessary for daily life - ·Japanese language competence required for individual career paths in Japan

+- Course syllabi, clearly stating the course contents and grading criteria, are publicly available. - Class evaluation questionnaires by students are administered and the results are given to faculty members to enhance their teaching methods. - Annual foreign language education FD training seminars are held to enhance the quality of education. - TOEIC IP tests are administered in the first and third years of each school, and the results are used to assess students' English proficiency over time and for curriculum development.

+Information Literacy

-Elementary foreign languages Abilities and qualities acquired through taking compulsory courses •Basic grammatical knowledge and basic productive competence in speaking and conversation Abilities and qualities acquired through courses in the second year or after · Basic 4 skills (reading, writing, listening, and speaking) • Skills for multifaceted thinking, skills for cross-cultural understanding, and attitudes of respecting linguistic and cultural diversity • The ability to use the target foreign languages in academic research activities Japanese Language Cultivate abilities and qualities through course work ·Japanese language competence to conduct specialized research in Japanese - · Japanese language competence necessary for daily life - ·Japanese language competence required for jobs in Japan Guaranteeing the quality of education Syllabi clearly stating the course contents and grading criteria are available to the public.
-Class evaluation questionnaires by students are administered and the results are given to faculty members to help them improve their classes.
-Annual foreign language education FD training seminars are held in an effort to improve the quality of education.
-TOEIC IP tests are administered in the first and third years of each school, and the results are used to assess students' English skills over time and to develop curricula.
-Information Literacy Educational purpose In addition to basic knowledge about computers and the Internet and their place in society, as necessity as a member of society living in an information society, the following four items are objectives for students to acquire basic ideas about the use of data to support the information society.
-To acquire the sense of ethics required in the information society, and to acquire essential information literacy for the use of Internet services To cultivate the ability to take responsibility for one's actions using computers and the Internet To acquire the ability to use computers, application software, and Internet services on one's own regardless of the situation in which they are used To acquire the ability to properly collect and manage data, and to use the collected data for data analysis Educational Content Information Literacy is made up of three subjects: "Information Literacy (Lectures)", "Information Literacy (Exercises)" and "Data Science".
+In addition to basic knowledge about computers and the Internet and their place in society, as necessity as a member of society living in an information society, the following four items are objectives for students to acquire basic ideas about the use of data to support the information society.

+- To acquire the sense of ethics required in the information society, and to acquire essential information literacy for the use of Internet services - To cultivate the ability to take responsibility for one's actions using computers and the Internet - To acquire the ability to use computers, application software, and Internet services on one's own regardless of the situation in which they are used - To acquire the ability to properly collect and manage data, and to use the collected data for data analysis

+Information Literacy is made up of three subjects: "Information Literacy (Lectures)", "Information Literacy (Exercises)" and "Data Science".

 In "Information Literacy (Lectures)", through learning the basic concepts of computer-based information processing and the Internet, and in "Information Literacy (Exercises)", through mastering basic information use, sharing, and information technology using computers, students acquire the above educational purpose.

 In "Data Science," students acquire the fundamentals of statistics and data engineering through lectures, and achieve the above educational purpose through repeated practice of data science through class exercises.

-Characteristics of educational methods I "Information Literacy (Lectures)" and "Information Literacy (Exercises)" are based on the following standard academic work topics.
+I "Information Literacy (Lectures)" and "Information Literacy (Exercises)" are based on the following standard academic work topics.
 To suit the needs of each undergraduate course, the specific academic content is adjusted based on the following standard academic work topics.
 In "Information Literacy (Lectures)", students learn the "know-why" of basic concepts of information, and in "Information Literacy (Exercises)", they learn the "know-how" of using, sharing, and communication skills of information.
-Standard academic work topics for "Information Literacy (Lectures)" and "Information Literacy (Exercises)"